TL;DR: Customers faced a confusing onboarding maze. Detailed UX wireframes transformed it into a frictionless journey, getting users invested.

 When customers make a product selection there is a lot going on behind the scenes.

-The desktop new product onboarding experience is a complex animal, a prime candidate to wireframe, a User Experience (UX) designer key skill.
-Capturing a large selection of unique steps and indicating the interaction design, is a Design Thinking challenge and requires enterprise-level wire framing skills to deliver;
+The desktop new product onboarding experience is a complex animal, a prime candidate to wireframe.
+Capturing a large selection of unique steps and indicating the interaction design is a Design Thinking challenge and requires enterprise-level wire framing skills;

-- Clarity and Understanding A central pillar in User-Centred Design
+- Clarity and Understanding A central pillar in UCD

 - Take advantage of existing Design System component reuse